 \section{Introduction}

-With the growth of websites and streaming platforms such as YouTube and Netflix in recent years,\footnote{\url{https://www.insiderintelligence.com/insights/ott-video-streaming-services/}} the amount of audiovisual content available online has dramatically increased.
-Suffice to say that the number of hours of Netflix original content has increased by 2,400\% from 2014 to 2019.\footnote{\url{https://www.statista.com/statistics/882490/netflix-original-content-hours/}} This phenomenon has also led to a huge demand for subtitles that is becoming more and more difficult to satisfy only with human resources .
-To reduce the subtitlers' workload, automatic subtitling tools are spreading to support the subtitle creation process by generating automatic subtitles that can be post-edited by humans \citep{alvarez,Vitikainen_Koponen_2021}.
-Subtitles can be either \textit{intralingual} -- hereinafter called \textit{captions}, if source audio and subtitle text are in the same language, or \textit{interlingual} -- hereinafter called \textit{subtitles}, if the source and subtitle are in a different language.
-In this paper we focus on automatizing interlingual subtitling , framing it as a speech translation for subtitling problem.
+With the growth of websites and streaming platforms such as YouTube and Netflix,\footnote{\url{https://www.insiderintelligence.com/insights/ott-video-streaming-services/}} the amount of audiovisual content available online has dramatically increased.
+Suffice to say that the number of hours of Netflix original content has increased by 2,400\% from 2014 to 2019.\footnote{\url{https://www.statista.com/statistics/882490/netflix-original-content-hours/}} This phenomenon has led to a huge demand for subtitles, which is becoming more and more difficult to satisfy only with human resources.
+Consequently, automatic subtitling tools are spreading to reduce subtitlers' workload by providing them with suggested subtitles to be post-edited \citep{alvarez,Vitikainen_Koponen_2021}.
+In general, subtitles can be either \textit{intralingual} (hereinafter \textit{captions}), if source audio and subtitle text are in the same language, or \textit{interlingual} (hereinafter \textit{subtitles}), if the text is in a different language.
+In this paper, we focus on automatizing interlingual subtitling, framing it as a speech translation (ST) for subtitling problem.

-Differently from speech translation (ST), in automatic subtitling the generated text has to comply with multiple requirements (§\ref{sec:guidelines}) that are in general related to its length and format but also to the time it can be displayed on the screen \citep{cintas-ramael-21-sub}.
-These requirements depend on the type of video content and target language.
-The production of well-formed subtitles that adhere to certain spatio-temporal constraints is dictated by the need to keep the users' cognitive effort as low as possible while maximizing their comprehension and engagement \citep{perego-2008-break,szarkowska-2018-fastsubs}.
-This often leads to a condensation of the original content, aimed at reducing the time spent by users in reading the subtitles while increasing that in watching the video \citep{Burnham-etal-2008-reduction,Szarkowska-etal-2016-editing}.
+Differently from ST, in automatic subtitling the generated text has to comply with multiple requirements related to its length, format, and the time it should be displayed on the screen \citep{cintas-ramael-21-sub}.
+These requirements, which depend on the type of video content and target language, are dictated by the need to keep users' cognitive effort as low as possible while maximizing comprehension and engagement \citep{perego-2008-break,szarkowska-2018-fastsubs}.
+This often leads to a condensation of the original spoken content, aimed at reducing the time required for reading subtitles while increasing that of watching the video \citep{Burnham-etal-2008-reduction,Szarkowska-etal-2016-editing}.